pikeperchgames/pikeperchgames.github.io/index.md

 A roll of the dice changes your next attack.
 Use this power wisely.

-This game was developed over the weekend as a submission for the "[GMTK 2022 Jam](https://itch.io/jam/gmtk-jam-2022/rate/1624674)"
+This game was developed over the weekend as a submission for the [GMTK 2022 Jam](https://itch.io/jam/gmtk-jam-2022/rate/1624674)

 **Release date - 17.07.2022**